FAQ

 When are you open?

 My usual hours of work are Monday-Thursday, 10am-2.30pm during school term times.
+Appointments are usually offered between 10am and 1.30pm, Monday-Thursday, subject to availability.

 What Identification Documents Do I Need to Bring – Individuals?